Field

 substrates, including, for example, plastics materials,

 leather, paper, cardboard, metal, glass or wood.
-In practice,
+In

-however, said substrate most preferably comprises a textile
+practice, however, said substrate most preferably comprises

-nylon 6,6 or a polyester.
+material, for example nylon 6,6 or a polyester.

 [0039] In one embodiment, said formulation may essentially

-consist only of said multiplicity of polymeric particles which
+consist only of said multiplicity of polymeric particles

-other embodiments said formulation further comprises at least
+optionally in other embodiments said formulation further

-one additional cleaning agent.
-Preferably, the at least one
+Preferably, the at least one additional cleaning agent

-additional cleaning agent comprises at least one surfactant.
+comprises at least one surfactant.
+Preferred surfactants

-Preferred surfactants comprise surfactants having detergent
+comprise surfactants having detergent properties and said

-properties and said additional cleaning agents preferably
+additional cleaning agents preferably comprise detergent

-comprise detergent formulations.
-Said surfactants may comprise
+formulations.
+Said surfactants may comprise anionic,

-anionic, non-ionic, cationic, ampholytic, zwitterionic, and/or
+non-ionic, cationic, ampholytic, zwitterionic, and/or

 semi-polar non-ionic surfactants.
 Optionally, said at least